willgundy/hide-and-seek/README.md

 - imagine a hide and seek game with two hiders. make it so there are 5 hiding spots and _two_ places count as correct (with styles correctly applied).
 - track and display a 'history' of all the user's choices
 - track and display a history of all the actual hiding spots
+    1. Add table in html that tracks each iteration
+    2. Create function that adds a row to the table
+    3. Add user guess, hiding place, and game number to the table

 [Buggy Hide and Seek](https://github.com/alchemycodelab/buggy-js-hide-and-seek/)